swiftlang/swift-evolution/proposals/0197-remove-where.md

 have an equivalent for collections of `Equatable` elements.
 A similar addition could be made that removes every element equal to a given value.
 This could easily be done as a further additive proposal later.

+The initial proposal of this feature named it `remove(where:)`.
+During review, it was agreed that this was unnecessarily ambiguous about whether all the matching elements should be removed or just the first, and so the method was renamed to `removeAll(where:)`.